neur0n-7/Virtual-Cube/README.md

 ![image](https://github.com/user-attachments/assets/8eb2a847-7a48-48b1-9dea-5e6f74b70cba)

 Requires modules pygame and numpy.
 If they are not already installed, the program will install them on your system.

+### Instructions
+* Click and drag with your mouse/touchpad/touchscreen to rotate/look aruond the cube.
+* Use the F, B, L, R, U, and D keys to move.